Digital Fabrication & Design

 West Kootenay industries requiring experts in Digital Fabrication & Design are Spearhead, Tartaruga Design, ROXUL, XL Quality Services, Able Plastic, Left of Center, Drop Design, Teck Metals.

-This is a multi-campus program primarily located in Trail, BC – at the Selkirk College Trail Campus and MIDAS.
-Please note that the first five weeks of this program includes a Manual Trades and Bench Skills component which takes place at the Silver King Campus in Nelson.
-Collaboration with Selkirk College Applied Research & Innovation will also enhance learning.
+This program is located at the Trail Campus in Trail, BC.
+Please note that the first five weeks of this program include a Manual Trades and Bench Skills component which may take place at the Silver King Campus in Nelson.